IMF chief gives Deutsche Bank tough advice, says need deal on fine

 Germany's influential industry association BDI said that as an export-oriented economy Germany needs strong internationally competitive lenders.

-(Additional reporting by Kathrin Jones, Jan Strupczewski, Svea Herbst-Bayliss, Jonathan Gould and Rene Wagner)
+(Additional reporting by Kathrin Jones, Jan Strupczewski, Svea Herbst-Bayliss, Jonathan Gould and Rene Wagner, Editing by Soyoung Kim and Chizu Nomiyama)